We’ve got your back: Five things to know about your spine

 Heat oven to 395 degrees Fahrenheit.
 Pierce your sweet potatoes multiple times with a fork and wrap them in foil.
 Bake them for about 35-45 minutes.
 Allow the potatoes to cool, then peel and transfer them to a blender or food processor.
 Add in almond milk, nutritional yeast, maple syrup, cinnamon, garlic powder, salt, and pepper.
 Blend or process until nicely whipped.
 Scoop into a serving dish and top with toasted pecans

-Stuffing is a traditional staple at Thanksgiving meals, but it’s also very customizable.
+Stuffing is a traditional staple at holiday meals, but it’s also very customizable.
 Rather than incorporating refined white bread, try a whole-grain alternative.
 Whole grains are a great source of fiber, which helps reduce symptoms of GERD.

 For our stuffing recipe, we’ll be making a whole-grain cornbread, featuring a medley of stone-ground cornmeal, oat flour, and corn kernels.
 We will also be using egg whites rather than the whole egg, since the yolks have a higher fat content that can contribute to acid reflux.